felipeboffnunes/chronometria-paginarum/README.rst

         Otherwise, the player has no fallback.

-    Winning the game grants :black:`no reward`.
-Losing it presents :black:`no penalties`.
+    Winning the game grants no reward.
+Losing it presents no penalties.

 *****
 Setup